Staying Safe Around Street Dogs - UPSC Key Notes & Top 15 MCQs

 Conclusion

-Encountering street dogs requires awareness, calmness, and respect for their natural territorial behaviour.
+Encountering street dogs requires awareness, calmness, and respect for their natural territorial behavior.
 Avoid confrontation, use calming signals, and rely on locals or authorities for help when needed.
-Supporting animal welfare organisations is safer than feeding and helps maintain the health and safety of both humans and stray animals in tourist areas.
+Supporting animal welfare organizations is safer than feeding and helps maintain the health and safety of both humans and stray animals in tourist areas.

 Online Courses, Reference Books, & Websites